Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 ctest -R Http # runs only Http tests
 ```

-The Azure SDK for C++ supports libcurl and WinHTTP libraries as HTTP stacks and provides an HTTP transport adapter for each one.
-It can also support an external, `customer-implemented` *HTTP transport adapter*.
+Out of the box, the Azure SDK for C++ supports the libcurl and WinHTTP libraries as HTTP stacks for communicating with Azure services over the network and provide an HTTP transport adapter for each one.
+It can also support an external, `customer-implemented` *HTTP transport adapter* based on other HTTP libraries.
 To learn more about this feature, [click here](LinkForTransportAdapterDocs).

 #### Generating Code Coverage reports
 `gcov` and `gcovr` must be installed on your system.